 Civil ceremonies are ideal for those couples wishing to have a destination wedding in a non-English speaking country.
 This eliminates the need for bloodwork and/or other requirements in various countries.
 Also, you can be confident that the marriage ceremony is legal.

-A civil ceremony is recommended for those couples who want to invite only a few guests (usually immediate family members which may include their two witnesses and totalling less than 10 people).
+A civil ceremony is recommended for those couples who want to invite only a few guests (usually immediate family members which may include their two witnesses).
 I can go to their home, coffee shop, City Hall, a restaurant or a local park to perform this type of ceremony.
-A civil ceremony is not designed for a large venue.

 I have experience performing ceremonies together with interpreters for French, Italian, Vietnamese and Chinese couples.
 I will provide the legal paperwork required for the Province when interpreters are utilized.